-Preprocess PCF Artifacts to Match Supported Types
+Preprocess Tanzu Artifacts to Match Supported Types

 If your artifact doesn't match the supported types, you can run a script to preprocess the artifact (unzip, untar, etc).
 Preprocessing occurs when setting up the app during deployment.